KDE/documentation-develop-kde-org/content/hig/components/assistance/inline.md

 -   Use inline messages in cases of non-critical problems that user can solve.
-    -   Use `negative feedback`{.interpreted-text role="iconred"} (aka
-        error) as a secondary indicator of failure, e.g. if a transaction was not completed successfully.
+    -   Use negative feedback (aka error) as a secondary indicator of failure, e.g. if a transaction was not completed successfully.
         -   Show the information on a warning level in case of relevant information that does not concern the current workflow, e.g.
             No Internet connection available.
-    -   Use `positive feedback`{.interpreted-text role="noblefir"} to
-        notify about user-initiated processes, e.g. to indicate completion of background tasks.
+    -   Use positive feedback to notify about user-initiated processes, e.g. to indicate completion of background tasks.
-    -   Use `opportunistic interaction`{.interpreted-text
-        role="plasmablue"} (aka notification) to acknowledge the user about options that he or she might be interested in, e.g.
+    -   Use opportunistic interaction (aka notification) to acknowledge the user about options that he or she might be interested in, e.g.
-        \"Remember password?\"
+        "Remember password?"
 -   Display the information immediately.
--   When users dismiss the inline message, don\'t display any other UI or start any other side effect.
+-   When users dismiss the inline message, don't display any other UI or start any other side effect.
--   Don\'t add controls to the inline message other than action buttons for opportunistic interaction.
+-   Don't add controls to the inline message other than action buttons for opportunistic interaction.
--   Consider to show a
+-   Consider to show a [notification](/hig/platform/notification)
-    `notification </platform/notification>`{.interpreted-text
-    role="doc"} if information does not concern the current workflow.
+    if information does not concern the current workflow.

 Is this the right control? / Behavior
 -------------------------------------